Enter your zip to

 Modernize can pair you with three to four pros in your area, so you can compare options and save time and money.

-As hurricane season worsens year over year, it is more important than ever for homeowners to effectively prepare their homes for the onslaught of inclement weather.
-In 2024, the National Oceanic and Atmospheric Administration (NOAA) predicted a 70% chance of above-normal hurricane season activity, making this the seventh consecutive year for above-normal activity.
-Hurricanes pose a huge risk for home exteriors, including gutter systems.
-Proper gutter maintenance and cleaning is crucial to protect your home during heavy storms.
-By following the below tips, you can be sure your rain gutters will be prepared for the rainfall and heavy winds that come with storm season.
+As hurricane season worsens each year, it’s more important than ever for homeowners to prepare for severe weather.
+In 2024, the National Oceanic and Atmospheric Administration (NOAA) predicted a 70% chance of above-normal hurricane activity, marking the seventh consecutive year of high activity.
+Hurricanes pose major risks to home exteriors, including gutter systems, so regular gutter maintenance is crucial for storm protection.
+Follow these tips to ensure your gutters are ready for the heavy rainfall and strong winds of storm season.

 1. Clean Your Gutter System

-Cleaning out gutters and downspouts is a relatively simple task.
-You should only need a ladder and a bucket, though a leaf blower can also be used.
-It is also advised to clear leaves and debris from your roof and surrounding areas to prevent further clogging.
+Cleaning gutters and downspouts requires just a ladder and a bucket, though a leaf blower can help.
+Clear leaves and debris from the roof and surrounding areas as well to prevent future clogs.

 For most homes, a twice-yearly cleaning of gutters and downspouts will be sufficient.
 However, if you live in a particularly wooded area or have trees above your home, a more frequent check for debris is advised – especially ahead of storm season.